hashicorp/packer/website/source/docs/extend/developing-plugins.html.markdown

 Here are some tips for developing plugins, often answering common questions or concerns.

+### Naming Conventions

-First, it is standard practice to name the resulting plugin application in the format of `packer-TYPE-NAME`.
+It is standard practice to name the resulting plugin application in the format of `packer-TYPE-NAME`.
 For example, if you're building a new builder for CustomCloud, it would be standard practice to name the resulting plugin `packer-builder-custom-cloud`.
 This naming convention helps users identify the purpose of a plugin.

+### Testing Plugins

-Next, while developing plugins, you can configure your Packer configuration to point directly to the compiled plugin in order to test it.
+While developing plugins, you can configure your Packer configuration to point directly to the compiled plugin in order to test it.
 For example, building the CustomCloud plugin, I may configure packer like so: